What Training Engagement Really Means — and How to Earn It

 People often tell us they learned more than they expected.
 And that outcome is directly attributable to Content Design.

-Because their initial expectations (I’m not sure what I will learn in this course)…
+From: “I’m not sure what I’ll learn in this course.”

-When Clients ask me about the kinds of activities we use, I’m always clear that the activities we design vary – because they should be designed to support a learning point.
+When Clients ask about the activities we use, I’m clear that activities must earn their place by supporting a specific learning point.

 To go back to the Live Chat example, when we want to teach metrics, we ask people to analyze and discuss a sample Team Performance Report.